Carlisle buried baby case: Investigation

 On July 14, 2017, the skeletal remains of an infant were exhumed from the backyard of the home of Richardson's parents.
 Following an autopsy, forensic anthropologist Dr. Elizabeth Murray determined that the baby's bones were partially charred and died of homicidal violence.
 Murray retracted the assertion that the baby's bones had been charred before Richardson's trial.

 In a recorded interview by police, Richardson agreed with an investigator's suggestion that she tried to cremate the baby.
 When visited by her parents, Richardson reiterated her statement that she had attempted to cremate the newborn.

 Trial

 In a trial on September 3, 2019, Richardson pleaded not guilty to charges in Warren County, Ohio, of aggravated murder, involuntary manslaughter, gross abuse of a corpse, tampering with evidence and child endangerment.
 The prosecution alleged that Richardson burned her newborn child's body before burying it in the backyard of her home.
-The prosecution asserted that Richardson had performed an internet search of “how to get rid of a baby.”
+The prosecution asserted that Richardson had performed an internet search of "how to get rid of a baby."

 The defense argued that Richardson was subjected to an overzealous interrogation.
 A psychologist diagnosed Richardson with dependent personality disorder and testified that this disorder could have led her to make a false confession.

 Aftermath

 Following the trial, Richardson attended college and worked part-time at the law firm that represented her.
 Her probation was terminated in 2020, nearly two years early.
 In 2022, Richardson won a bid to have records of her conviction sealed.
-She is also now married to Max Graman.